DaggieBlanqx/faq-beta/README.md

 3. If you do not have a **src** folder, just link up your page to the **faq-beta.js** and **faq-beta.css** files.
 ### styling faq-beta
->Style the element that is used to open and close the faqbeta_accordion class
+>style the element that is used to open and close the faqbeta_accordion class

 ```css